FrankAst/fastapi-production-template/.github/pull_request_template.md

 ## Summary

-Brief description of changes
+This PR includes:
+- Modification of endpoint POST /train/ to accept a CSV file with at least 2 columns where the last one must be the Target
+- Endpoint data model to load and run light validations on the CSV.
+- Domain PredictionInput modified to support a matrix with more than one feature.

+- Created to endpoints for predicting: prediction/single & prediction/batch.
+The latter
+supports a csv file with predictors features.
+- Created unified prediction service to serve both single & batch requests.

 ## Checklist

 ### Code & Implementation
-- [ ] Have you run `uv run poe format` and fixed all warnings before submitting this PR?
+- [x] Have you run `uv run poe format` and fixed all warnings before submitting this PR? -> Yes, while I'm still working on fixing some minor issues I believe some will get improved after your feedback.
-- [ ] Is all the logic in services instead of endpoints?
+- [x] Is all the logic in services instead of endpoints? -> Yes - but perhaps it can be improved.
-- [ ] Is the code self-explanatory without requiring comments or documentation?
+- [x] Is the code self-explanatory without requiring comments or documentation? -> Should be.

 ### Machine Learning Specific
 - [ ] Are the data preprocessing steps reproducible? (e.g., deterministic pipelines, seeds set).